 I told my wife prior to surgery that I did not want her holding a vigil in my hospital room.
 If I was sleeping, take advantage of the time to get home and get some rest or take care of things she needed to do.
 I told her I had around the clock care so I would be fine.
 However, to be honest, on the rare occasion she was not there when I woke up, I really wished she was.

 My surgery was Friday, September 14th.
 Monday night, September 17th, Dr Buckmire dropped by with the pathology report.
 He was able to grab 15 lymph nodes near the cancer site.
 9 tested positive for cancer.
 It only takes 1.
 Much like I knew surgery was going to happen when I heard the words “It is cancer” after the colonoscopy, I knew immediately that chemotherapy was the next step.
 No ifs, ands or buts.
+There are delta 8 gummies for sale that one can get to get help with the symptoms of cancer.

 That process starts this week with oncologist appointments.
 I will be interviewing at least two, maybe more.
 From my doctors, and cancer survivors I’ve talked to, I’m looking at treatment that lasts something in the 6 month range.